ravibrock/dotfiles/README.md

 Add API keys and personal info to `zsh/.zprivate`.

 ## *Disclaimer*
 *All of these are set up for MacOS and my personal computer.
-I can't guarantee that they'll work on another OS or machine.*
+I can't guarantee that they'll work on another machine.*